mattkimber/gorender/README.md

    * `offset_x`: move the output sprite this many pixels (at 1x scale, will be multiplied by scale value) along the x axis.
 Useful for precise alignment of ground sprites.
    * `offset_y`: move the output sprite this many pixels (at 1x scale, will be multiplied by scale value) along the y axis.
 Useful for precise alignment of ground sprites.
    * `render_elevation`: if set to non-zero, will override the base render elevation.
+   * `joggle`: additional joggle for this specific sprite.
+Additive with the global `joggle` setting.

 Rendering sprites to fit a particular game is a careful balance between widths, heights, and angle settings.
 The supplied `manifest.json` file will provide good results for OpenTTD vehicles when used with MagicaVoxel files